mrfrkayvaz/bref/commands/commands.md

-# Bref Python Parser
+# Bref Rust Parser

-This document describes the development of a Python parser for the Bref data format.
+This document describes the development of a Rust parser for the Bref data format.
-The parser should read data in Bref format and produce standard Python structures: arrays are converted into lists, and objects are converted into dictionaries.
+The parser should read data in Bref format and produce standard Rust structures: arrays are converted into lists, and objects are converted into dictionaries.
 To help you understand the Bref format, I provide the corresponding JSON representations under the code examples.

 ## Goals